Are real estate agents honest, do they bend the truth or are they just trying to do the job without being sued?

-We are acutely aware that the buyers we are selling to now, will start to become our sellers over the next 12 months and beyond.
+Obviously agents are aware that the buyers they are selling to now, will start to become the sellers of the future.

-It makes no sense for us as an agent to compromise our integrity and lie to buyers, as in 12 months time those buyers would not want to sell with us.
+It makes no sense for an agent to compromise their integrity and lie to buyers, as in a few years' time those buyers would not want to sell with them.

-There is nothing more satisfying than getting a phone call, from a buyer or a seller after the dust settles, and hearing that we have played a special part in making their life just that little bit better.
+There is nothing more satisfying for an agent than getting a phone call, from a buyer or a seller after the dust settles, and hearing that we have played a special part in making their life just that little bit better.

-Yes, some of us make good money while we are doing it to, but people that do this job just for the money, usually don’t last that long.
+Sure, some agents make good money, but people that become selling agents just for the money, usually don’t last long in the industry.